 What are Private Equity Firms?

 Private equity (PE) firms are known for targeting high returns of around 20.0% to 30.0% from their investments.
-This is achieved by making operational improvements, paying down debt and, in some rare cases, multiple expansion.
+This is achieved by making operational improvements, paying down debt, and, in some rare cases, multiple expansions.
 One of the main drivers of high returns is the total amount of debt that can be raised to finance the deal in the first place.
-The more debt the lower the equity requirement, which typically leads to higher returns – providing, of course, the high levels of debt can be adequately serviced by the cash flows.
+The more debt the lower the equity requirement, which typically leads to higher returns – providing, of course, that the high levels of debt can be adequately serviced by the cash flows.

 Maximizing Debt Capacity